alondrajy/MFENet/README.md

 ![image](https://github.com/alondrajy/MFENet-for-deblurring/blob/main/network.png)

 ## 3. Requirements
-The model is built in PyTorch 2.1.0 and tested on Ubuntu environment.
+The model is built in PyTorch 2.1.0 and tested on Ubuntu environment with NVIDIA GPU + CUDA CuDNN.

 For installing, follow these intructions
 ```